rwynn/mongofluxd/README.md

 [[measurement]]
 namespace = "db.products"
-# optional tags must be top level document properties with string values
+# optional tags must be document properties with string values
+# nested tags like "e.f" are supported, e.g. { e: { f: "red" }}
+# you can rename nested tags to simplify them in InfluxDB by using a colon, e.g. "e.f:color"
 tags = ["sku", "category"]
 fields = ["sales", "price"]
 # set the retention policy for this measurement